Human geography

-Human geography or anthropogeography is the branch of geography that studies spatial relationships between human communities, cultures, economies, and their interactions with the environment, examples of which is studied in schools are urban sprawl, urban redevelopment etc. It analyzes spatial interdependencies between social interactions and the environment through qualitative and quantitative research methods.
+Human geography, also known as anthropogeography, is a branch of geography that studies how people interact with places.
+It focuses on the spatial relationships between human communities, cultures, economies, people, lifestyle and their environments.
+Examples include patterns like urban sprawl and urban redevelopment.
+It looks at how social interactions connect with the environment using both qualitative (descriptive) and quantitative (numerical) methods.
+This multidisciplinary field draws from sociology, anthropology, economics, and environmental science, helping build a more complete understanding of how human activity shapes the spaces we live in.

 History

-Geography was not recognized as a formal academic discipline until the 18th century, although many scholars had undertaken geographical scholarship for much longer, particularly through cartography.

-The Royal Geographical Society was founded in England in 1830, although the United Kingdom did not get its first full Chair of geography until 1917.
-The first real geographical intellect to emerge in the United Kingdom was Halford John Mackinder, appointed reader at Oxford University in 1887.
+The Royal Geographical Society was founded in England in 1830.
+The first professor of geography in the United Kingdom was appointed in 1883, and the first major geographical intellect to emerge in the UK was Halford John Mackinder, appointed professor of geography at the London School of Economics in 1922.

 The National Geographic Society was founded in the United States in 1888 and began publication of the National Geographic magazine which became, and continues to be, a great popularizer of geographic information.
 The society has long supported geographic research and education on geographical topics.

 The Association of American Geographers was founded in 1904 and was renamed the American Association of Geographers in 2016 to better reflect the increasingly international character of its membership.

 One of the first examples of geographic methods being used for purposes other than to describe and theorize the physical properties of the earth is John Snow's map of the 1854 Broad Street cholera outbreak.
 Though Snow was primarily a physician and a pioneer of epidemiology rather than a geographer, his map is probably one of the earliest examples of health geography.

 The now fairly distinct differences between the subfields of physical and human geography developed at a later date.
 The connection between both physical and human properties of geography is most apparent in the theory of environmental determinism, made popular in the 19th century by Carl Ritter and others, and has close links to the field of evolutionary biology of the time.
 Environmental determinism is the theory that people's physical, mental and moral habits are directly due to the influence of their natural environment.
 However, by the mid-19th century, environmental determinism was under attack for lacking methodological rigor associated with modern science, and later as a means to justify racism and imperialism.

 A similar concern with both human and physical aspects is apparent during the later 19th and first half of the 20th centuries focused on regional geography.
 The goal of regional geography, through something known as regionalisation, was to delineate space into regions and then understand and describe the unique characteristics of each region through both human and physical aspects.
 With links to possibilism and cultural ecology some of the same notions of causal effect of the environment on society and culture remain with environmental determinism.